 VIDEO: Pre-season contact skills

-Bernard Jackman, now head coach at the Dragons in the Pro14, takes an indoor contact session when he was coaching at Grenoble.
+Bernard Jackman, formerly head coach at the Dragons in the Pro14, takes an indoor contact session when he was coaching at Grenoble.

 - Does the ball have to be placed back with one or two hands?